Interactive Map Development for the San Francisco Asian Pacific Islander Council

 We used R to automate the data collection process in several ways:

-- We gathered data on the Asian Pacific Islander population from the American Community Survey using the
+We gathered data on the Asian Pacific Islander population from the American Community Survey using the tidycensus package.

 Some of the food resources data needed double checking to remove erroneous results as well as duplicates.
 We worked directly with Kathleen and her team to ensure accurate data.